davelsio/template-three-vanilla/README.md

 ### Resources

-To load textures and models, I've created a [ResourceLoader](src/loaders/ResourceLoader.ts) class that exposes various static methods.
+To load textures and models I use a [ResourceLoader](src/loaders/ResourceLoader.ts) class that exposes various static methods.
 Some things to note:

 - This class imports any resources declared in the [assets](src/loaders/assets.ts) file.
 The assets are fully typed and the static methods will use those types.
 - The DRACO decoder is included within the [public](public) folder, taken as is from `three/examples/js/libs/draco/`.